 Homeowners in areas enduring long summers with high heat may need to replace roofing sooner than homeowners in cooler regions.
-In areas known for severe winters, ice may aggravate tiny cracks and fissures.
+In areas known for severe winters, ice may aggravate tiny cracks and fissures in your asphalt roofing shingles.
 Algae and fungus growth can also be potentially damaging for roofing in perennially damp or subtropical areas.
-Algae-resistant shingles are available.
-The ceramic granules on the shingles are coated with leachable copper to prevent discoloration and long-term damage from algae and moss growth.
+Algae-resistant shingles are available with ceramic granules that are coated with leachable copper to prevent discoloration and long-term damage from algae and moss growth.

-Cost of Asphalt Shingles
+Cons of Asphalt Roofing

-Though your asphalt shingle roof should last 15-30 years, it is not necessarily a great environmental choice.
+Though your asphalt shingle roof should last 15 to 30 years, it is not necessarily a great environmental choice.
 Traditional roofing products contribute an estimated 20 billion pounds of waste to U.S. landfills on an annual basis.
-Asphalt shingles do offer the possibility of being reused with uses in hot mix asphalt, cold asphalt patching, and as a fuel in cement kilns, but asphalt naturally contains polycyclic aromatic hydrocarbons, some of which are carcinogenic and may put recycling workers at risk.
+Asphalt shingles do offer the possibility of being reused or recycled with uses in hot mix asphalt, cold asphalt patching, and as a fuel in cement kilns, but asphalt naturally contains polycyclic aromatic hydrocarbons, some of which are carcinogenic and may put recycling workers at risk.

 If your existing roof has less than two layers of shingles on it, you can reduce the amount of waste generated by your upgrade (not to mention the demolition cost) by layering your new roof on top of the existing structure.